lavakyan/mstm-spectrum/README.md

         Source code and binaries can be obtained on [MSTM website](http://eng.auburn.edu/users/dmckwski/scatcodes/) or using [direct download link](http://eng.auburn.edu/users/dmckwski/scatcodes/mstm%20v3.0.zip).
         (You may contact us if suffer compilation problems)
 1. Edit `start_fit.py` file to suit your needs.
-This will probably include:
+The supplied file contains:
-    1. set to the directory with the scripts (remove these lines if scripts are stored in current directory):
+    1. path to the directory with the scripts (remove these lines if scripts are stored in current directory):

         ``` python
         import sys
         # set the path to mstm_spectrum scripts.
 Binary mstm files should be in current folder.
         sys.path.append('/home/leon/ltg_projects/fit-T-matrix/mstm-spectrum')
         ```
-    1. let python know whiсh classes we are going to use
+    1. names of imported modules

         ``` python
         from mstm_spectrum import ExplicitSpheres
         from alloy_AuAg import AlloyAuAg
         from fit_spheres_optic import Fitter, FixConstraint
         ```
-    1. set the experiment file name, background contribution ('constant', 'linear' or 'lorentz') and surrounding material:
+    1. setup of the experiment file name, background contribution ('constant', 'linear' or 'lorentz') and surrounding material:

         ``` python
         fitter = Fitter('example/optic_sample19.dat')
         fitter.set_background('lorentz')
         fitter.set_matrix('glass')  # 'glass', 'water', 'air' or explicit value, i.e. 1.66+0.1j
         ```
-    1. specify the initial configuration of spheres.
+    1. specification the initial configuration of spheres.
-        In this example, we will start from 4 spheres put in the verteces of square in XY plane:
+       In this example, we will start from 3 spheres put in the XY plane:

         ``` python
+        #                              x             y            z
         spheres = ExplicitSpheres(3, [-10, 10, 0], [0, 0, 14], [0, 0, 0],
                                   [12, 12, 12], [AlloyAuAg(x_Au=0.0)]*3)
         fitter.set_spheres(spheres)